Parent Advisory Council

 Eileen Graham

-Eileen Graham (GA) is the Founder of Egraham & Associates a Consulting and Parent advocacy partnership.
-Eileen formed Egraham & Associates September 2020 as a partnership, created to work in collaboration with local, state and federal leaders.
-Intended to provide consultations, workshop/coaching sessions and parent advocacy.
+Eileen Graham (GA) is the Founder of Perfect Solutions, Products & Services, providing professional consulting services and products.
+Eileen is a proud parent and passionate leader; dedicated to collaborating and partnering with local, state and federal leaders to improve families and communities.
 She has been sharing her knowledge and expertise with business executives, city officials, politicians, and influential community leaders in the Rochester, NY and Greater Atlanta areas for over 20 years.
-Ms. Graham is currently serving on the Parent Advisory Council with FRIENDS National Center for Community Based Child Abuse Prevention.
-Ms. Graham is also a Middle School Educator and continues to serve as a trustworthy parent leader and advisor.
-She is dedicated to using her influence and voice to impact communities.
-Eileen has a Bachelor’s in Arts in Psychology and working towards a Master of Arts in Teaching from Brenau University.
+Ms. Graham is a member of the Parent Advisory Council with FRIENDS National Center for Community Based Child Abuse Prevention.
+Ms. Graham is currently serving as an Adoption Case Manager Specialist for Georgia Division of Family and Children Services (DFCS).
+Eileen has a Bachelor of Arts in Psychology and is currently working on launching a family board game that she believes will eventually become a household name.

 Anntionette Johnson